Gordon K. Bush Airport: History

 Athens County's first airport was located just a few miles east of Athens on U.S. 50.
 The Rowland Family used to own that airport until Ohio University purchased it in 1943.
 At the time, the airport was used for civilian aviation and the university's flying program.
-In the 1960s, the Athens Bypass was in its planning stages and would have gone through the airport's land.
+Despite having only recently extended the runway to 4,000 ft, by the late 1960s, the Athens Bypass was in its planning stages and would have gone through the airport's land.
 With this, the university decided to look for a new location.

 The university finally chose a location just west of Albany and the airport was constructed in the early 1970s and opened around 1972.
-The airport boasted a 4200 ft runway and a couple of hangars.
-The airport was renamed for university trustee and aviation supporter Gordon K. Bush.
-In order to bring economic expansion to Athens County, major construction began on the airport in 2002 with the construction of the C. David Snyder Terminal and the extension of the runway to 5600 feet.
+The airport boasted a 4200 ft runway and a couple of hangars, one of which was moved from the old location.
+The facility was renamed Gordon K. Bush Ohio University Airport on 14 July 1973 for the eponymous university trustee and aviation supporter.

+Construction began on the airport in 2002 with the construction of the C. David Snyder Terminal and the extension of the runway from 4,200 ft to 5,600 ft feet.
+Two years later, the Richard H. McFarland Avionics Building was opened at the airport.

+In 2009, a $3.15 million grant was awarded to the airport from the American Recovery and Reinvestment Act to improve the safety of the airport by filling in valleys and removing hills that surrounded the airport.

+The airport received a 2.5 million grant from the state to provide additional hangar space in July 2024.

 Facilities and aircraft

 Ohio University Airport covers an area of 308 acre which contains one asphalt paved runway (7/25) measuring 5,600 × 100 ft.

-The airport has a fixed-base operator that offers fuel services, a pilot lounge and snooze room, flight training, mechanics, courtesy transportation, conference rooms, showers, and more on site.
+The airport has a fixed-base operator that offers fuel services, a pilot lounge and snooze room, flight training, mechanics, courtesy transportation, conference rooms, and showers on site.

 For the 12-month period ending October 5, 2021, the airport had 110,372 aircraft operations, an average of 302 per day: 99% general aviation, <1% air taxi, and <1% military.
 Per 2021 numbers, there are 43 aircraft based at this airport: 35 single-engine and 8 multi-engine airplanes.

-Aviation Program
+Aviation program

 The aviation program started training pilots in 1939.
-Today, the students train in state-of-the-art glass-paneled aircraft.
-Piper Warrior III aircraft were purchased in the summer of 2004 with glass panels for primary training as well as instrument and flight instructor courses.
-The chair of the program is Deak Arch and the chief flight instructor is Ron Faliszek, assistant chief instructors are Derek McVicar and Jeff Barrett The training aircraft consist of 7 Piper Warrior IIIs, 2 Piper Arrow IIIs, 3 Cessna 152s, 3 Cessna 172s and 2 Beachcraft Barons.
+The training aircraft consist of two Beechcraft Barons, three Cessna 172s, six Cirrus SR20s and multiple Piper PA-28 Warrior IIIs.
 The students earn private pilot through multi-engine instructor certificates in these airplanes along with associate degrees in Aviation Technology or Bachelor of Science degrees in Aviation Science.

-Ohio University's Avionics Engineering Center is the only facility of its kind in the United States.
-The Avionics Center specializes in the research, development, and evaluation of electronic navigation and communication.
+Ohio University's Avionics Engineering Center specializes in the research, development, and evaluation of electronic navigation and communication.
 The avionics center utilizes a Douglas DC-3 and an Aero L-29 Delfín among other piston aircraft.

-Ohio University's mechanics are A&P and IA certified and specialize in Cessna, Beechcraft, Piper, Mooney, and Bellanca airframes.
-They also specialize in Lycoming and Continental engines.